 Net Terminal Income (NTI) is defined as the money put into a VGT minus the credits paid to the player.
-The State of Illinois receives 33% of the NTI generated from each licensed VGT (of that, 5% goes to the local municipality).
-Of the remaining 67% of NTI, a company called Scientific Games receives 0.8513% as compensation for maintaining the Central Communications System (CCS), which all VGTs connect to.
-Finally, the remainder is divided equally between the Terminal Operator (who owns/leases and places the VGTs in locations) and the Licensed Location's business owners.
+The State receives 28% of the NTI generated from each licensed VGT (of that, 5% goes to the local municipality).
+Of the remaining 72% of NTI, a company called Scientific Games receives 0.8513% as compensation for maintaining the Central Communications System (CCS), which all VGTs connect to.
+Finally, the remainder is divided equally between the Terminal Operator (who owns/leases and places the VGTs in locations) and the Licensed Location.

 It doesn’t matter if you’ve been in the slot machine industry for years or you have no experience, there are MANY terms to know and understand.
 For instance, one source of confusion is what to call the actual industry.
 Is it video gaming?
 Is it video gambling?
 Video slots?
 Slot machines?
 Truth is, it just depends on the person(s) talking about it.
 For instance, the IGB refers to it as video gaming (hence, the Video Gaming Act).
 But, if you are talking to a person that plays the VGTs, most likely they are referring to them as video slots.

 Here are some of the terms and definitions you’ll find in our terms guide:

 If you’re new to gaming and wondering how to get started with VGTs, you’ve come to the right place.
 We’ve outlined some of the most important steps you’ll need to take if you’re looking to add video gaming to your location:

 Now that you’ve applied for an Illinois video gaming license, it’s time to start thinking about where your slot machines will go within your establishment.
 The placement of your video gaming machines can directly influence how successful you are.
 Once you’re licensed and ready to go, the last thing you want is lost revenue due to distraction or a poorly planned gaming room.